Bicycle Chain Repair Al Barsha, Dubai

-- Inspect the rear drive sprocket for wear, making sure that the center of the teeth are not bent.
+- Inspect the rear drive sprocket for wear, making sure that the center of the teeth is not bent.

 - • Check for any rust spots.
-Such spots are an indication for insufficient lubrication.
+Such spots are an indication of insufficient lubrication.

 - If it’s properly muddy, go over the links with a soft nylon brush or sponge, never use a wire brush.
 When you’re happy it’s done the job, rinse off thoroughly with clean water.